Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a recap of the ideas that were touched on in this article.
+The next list is a summary of the ideas that were touched on in this article.

-- Drivers that have major violations or accidents could be forced to pay on average $1,610 more per year for car insurance
+- Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,610 more every year to buy Ford Fusion insurance

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.